haus23/tipprunde-www/README.md

 - Rethink 404s for
   - unknown player name (what if switching championships, what if bookmarked)
   - unknown match nr (what if switching championships, what if bookmarked)
+- What happens for a loader error (root, master, tables, ...)
 - Redirect current legacy links (tipps/spieler, tipps/spiel)
+- Style the Hydrate-Fallback

 ### Future